Created on

 Try to run the packet capture and the logs at the same time.

-In case there are more active tunnels on VDOM, is possible to reduce possibly large debug output with the below command (FortiOS 7.4.x) and filter the debugged tunnel by e.g. name:
+If there are more active tunnels on VDOM, it is possible to reduce a possibly large debug output with the following command (FortiOS v7.4.x) and filter the debugged tunnel by name, for example:

 diagnose vpn ike log filter name <name of tunnel>